nkdalmia/DireWolf/README.md

 Admin:

-a) An admin can create and manage more admins.
+a) An Admin can add new Admins.

-b) An admin can register multiple Employers for the job portal.
+b) An Admin can add and remove Employers.

-Employers:
+c) An Admin can view and update his own profile.

+Employer:

 a) An Employer can post multiple jobs.

+b) An Employer can also edit and delete the jobs that he has posted.

-b) An Employer can see the Job Applications for various job-seekers who have applied to the job.
+c) An Employer can see the Job Applications of various job-seekers who have applied to the job. (this is shown on the job application detail page)

-c) An Employer can update the status of a job application.
+d) An Employer can update the status of a job application.

+e) An Admin can view and update his own profile.

 Job-seekers:

-a) A Job-seeker can search for a job without registering
+a) A Job-seeker can search for a job without registering.

+b) A Job-seeker can register (sign up) and access the below mentioned features.

-b) A Job-seeker can apply for multiple jobs.
+c) A Job-seeker can apply for multiple jobs (requires login).

-c) A job-seeker needs to be logged in for applying to a job.
-He also gets recommendations based on the jobs he has applied.
+d) A Job-seeker also gets recommendations based on the jobs he has applied (requires login).
+The recommendation algorithm uses tags of the jobs to which he has applied to show recommended jobs. (tags of a withdrawn application are not considered by the algorithm, unless those tags have been applied on some other job to which job-seeker has applied)

+e) A Job-Seeker can view and update his own profile.

 Extra features Implemented:

-a) When a job-seeker applies to a job a mail is sent out to the employer
+a) When a job-seeker applies to a job, a mail is sent to the employer.

-b) When the status of job application changes a mail is sent out to the job-seeker
+b) When the status of a job application changes, a mail is sent to the job-seeker.

-c) Please note that since we do not have any SMTP server details at the moment hence we cannot send out mails but the code is   actually there.
-You can verify this in the following path:
+Please note that since we do not have any SMTP server details, we cannot send out mails but the code is actually there.
+You can verify it on the GitHub Repository in the following file:

-Path: D:\Dev\rails_project\DireWolf\app\controllers\job_applications_controller.rb -> Lines 31-46
+Path: ./app/controllers/job_applications_controller.rb
+  -> Lines 31: call to method notify_employer (method defined at lines 79-82)
+  -> Lines 46: call to method notify_status_change_to_user (method defined at lines 85-89)
+  -> You can also verify the log file in the folder "D:/Dev/rails_project/DireWolf/log/" to check that the mail was actually generated.

+Using the Site
+1) Use the drop-down on the top at the right-most position to access the login pages for different users(Job-Seeker, Employer, Admin).
+2) Job-Seeker Sign up page can be accessed from the Job-Seeker login page.
+3) Once a user(Job-seeker, Employer, Admin) logs in, the right-most dropdown changes and provides -> logout option
+  -> link to 'My Profile': Used to view and edit profile -> Some User Specific functionality
+    -> For Employer nly
+      -> link to 'My Posted Jobs'
+    -> For Job-seeker only
+      -> link to 'My Job Applications'
+4) The link 'DirwWolf Job Portal' at the top (on left most sider) can be used to access the respective user's home page at any time